Reactions to the Duke lacrosse case: Initial coverage (March–April 2006)

 The case attracted widespread media attention almost from the moment it became public.
-The apparent circumstances—three white males (David Evans, Reade Seligmann, and Collin Finnerty) from privileged backgrounds at an elite university apparently taking advantage of a student and single mother (Crystal Gail Mangum) from a crosstown black college (NCCU), trying to make ends meet by working as a stripper and escort—seemed tailor-made for wall-to-wall coverage.
-However, once the case deteriorated, critics saw it as a stinging showcase of bias in the media and the university system.
+The apparent circumstances had an aspect of racial and socioeconomic privilege - three white men (David Evans, Reade Seligmann, and Collin Finnerty) from privileged backgrounds at an elite university were accused of sexually abusing a student and single mother (Crystal Gail Mangum) from a black college (NCCU), who worked as a stripper and escort to make money— which made the case particularly appealing for news outlets.
+However, once the case deteriorated, critics saw it as a showcase of bias in the media and the university system.

 Among those giving extensive coverage to the matter was Nancy Grace.
-Before Duke suspended its men's lacrosse team's season, she sarcastically noted on the air, "I'm so glad they didn't miss a lacrosse game over a little thing like gang rape!" and "Why would you go to a cop in an alleged gang rape case, say, and lie and give misleading information?"
+Before Duke suspended its men's lacrosse team's season, she sarcastically said on the air, "I'm so glad they didn't miss a lacrosse game over a little thing like gang rape!" and "Why would you go to a cop in an alleged gang rape case, say, and lie and give misleading information?"
 Another, Susan Estrich, said "I teach criminal law.
 But what are we dealing with here?
 The mafia, or a sports team from a first-class university.
 Instead, they hire them lawyers to trash the victim and the prosecutor."
-Former prosecutor Wendy Murphy supplied the case with some of the most inflammatory claims and supported Nifong's withholding of evidence saying, "Nifong should be rewarded for respecting the defendants' rights by not leaking the type of evidence that could help him personally respond to criticism."
+Former prosecutor Wendy Murphy made some of the most inflammatory claims about the case, and supported the withholding of evidence by Durham County District Attorney Mike Nifong, saying, "Nifong should be rewarded for respecting the defendants' rights by not leaking the type of evidence that could help him personally respond to criticism."
 Murphy said "I never, ever met a false rape claim, by the way.
 My own statistics speak to the truth."